codesnik/calculate-all/README.md

 # }
 ```

-You can pass block to calculate_all.
-Rows will be passed to it and returned value will be used instead of
+You can pass a block to `calculate_all`.
+Rows will be passed to it, and returned value will be used instead of
-row in result hash (or returned as is if there's no grouping)
+the row in the result hash (or returned as-is if there's no grouping).

 ```ruby
 Order.group(:country_id).calculate_all(:count, :avg_price) { |count:, avg_price:|